green-mint/ML-from-scratch/README.md

 # ML-from-scratch
-Popular Machine Learning Algorithms from Scratch using Python, Numpy
+Popular Machine Learning Algorithms from Scratch using Python, Numpy.

+**NOTE:** This repository is only meant for understanding of under the hood working of machine learning algorithms.
+They are not optimized enough compared to sklearn or keras algorithms.
+Evaluations and comparisons with sklearn and keras will be provided.

 ## List of Alogrithms Implemented: